Social Media Training

 "Working on something you love takes passion and dedication but often it means getting too close and not being able to see where you're going.
 How can you see the bigger picture when you're right in the centre?"

-Charity Marketing: maximising the resources you already have
+Excellent marketing means maximising the resources you already have

 But marketing for charities shouldn’t be the same as marketing for businesses.
 Businesses have budgets set aside for marketing to maximise their profits and all they have to please is their shareholders – they’re a commercial operation with one aim – to make money.